If repairs to a privately rented property have been reported to your landlord, but not completed, you can report it to us.

 If your landlord has not replied to your report within 14 days, or refuses to do the repairs, we may be able to help.

-Contact us using the online form below, providing details about the repairs required in your home.
+You can use the online form to tell us about the repairs needed in your home.